It's great that you're here!

 overweight and underweight, smoking, alcohol consumption.

-These include congenital deviations in the shape of the uterus, such as a partition (septum), but also acquired abnormalities such as muscle knots (fibroids) and adhesions (synechia).
+These include congenital deviations in the shape of the uterus, such as a partition (septum), but also acquired abnormalities such as muscle knots (fibroids) and adhesions (adhesions, synechia).

 Genetics:

-Variations in the number and structure of chromosomes, which are carriers of our genetic information.
+Variations in the number and structure of chromosomes, which are carriers of hereditary information.

 Hormones: